douglassjohnandrew/EnhancedInvokeVBA/README.md

 # EnhancedInvokeVBA
-This project is the culmination of my UiPath and VBA development work.

 The EnhancedInvokeVBA library is an enhancement of the existing Invoke VBA activity, with the following improvements:
 - Creates and invokes an enhanced version of your VBA code file that includes error handling
 - Returns detailed error information, including the exact line that failed